strophios/blink-cmp-pandoc-references/README.md

 - Relatedly, identify and remove a number of bugs in how it currently works in my configuration.
 - Update to work with CSL-JSON files rather than `.bib` files, matching my (at the moment personal) update of [telescope-zotero](http://github.com/strophios/telescope-zotero.nvim) to do the same.

+## Why switch to CSL-JSON?

-A brief note on this shift: in essence, this is about making working with [Better BibtTeX](https://retorque.re/zotero-better-bibtex/) easier, given that they now recommend [using CSL instead of bibtex when working with pandoc](https://retorque.re/zotero-better-bibtex/exporting/pandoc/index.html#use-csl-not-bibtex-with-pandoc).
+The short answer is that this is about making interfacing with [Better BibtTeX](https://retorque.re/zotero-better-bibtex/) easier, given that they now recommend [using CSL instead of bibtex when working with pandoc](https://retorque.re/zotero-better-bibtex/exporting/pandoc/index.html#use-csl-not-bibtex-with-pandoc).

+The slightly longer answer (which I suspect is also part of the reason that Better BibTeX recommends CSL in general) is that switching to CSL has *dramatically* simplified the parsing process compared to working with BibTex, while also making it more robust.

 ## Demo